DanielDmlee/Pelion_CM_QucikStart/README.md

 You can find a board that includes cellular modem support on the Mbed web site [here](https://os.mbed.com/platforms/?q=&Communication=Cellular) or you can develop based on Cellular Module + MCU type.
 You can find a cellular modules source code for each major vendor product [here](https://github.com/ARMmbed/mbed-os/tree/master/features/cellular/framework/targets).

-## 2.2 Importing target board and the example code
+## 2.2 Importing Target Board and the Example Code
   a.
 You need to tell the Online Compiler which device you will be targeting.
 Click the button below to import the `Seeed Wio 3G` into the Online Compiler.

 > [Add Seeed Wio 3G to the Online Compiler](https://os.mbed.com/platforms/Seeed-Wio-3G/add/)